• DavidWeb

 Frequently Asked Questions (FAQ)

-parameters, you can specify the sorting order of the content. -
+By utilizing the orderby and order parameters, you can specify the sorting order of the content.

 Yes, optimizing the performance of WordPress Query is crucial.
 Limiting the number of queries, indexing database tables, utilizing transients, and optimizing the queries themselves can significantly improve performance.